 Here’s what you need to know for sweet cookie success…

-First, always start with softened butter (you can use coconut oil instead if you prefer).
+First, always start with softened butter (or coconut oil).
 If your butter is entirely melted then your cookie dough will be too soft and your cookies will spread too quickly in the oven, resulting in thin cookies.

-If you want your cookies to look like the ones pictured, thick and soft, use a stick of softened butter (that’s just lightly starting to melt around the edges).
+If you want your cookies to look like the ones pictured, use a stick of softened butter.

 Second, be sure to stir your cocoa powder into your flour enough so you don’t have tons of cocoa powder clumps throughout.
-I like to use a whisk for this, and some people like to sift their cocoa powder through a fine mesh strainer as they add it to their bowl of flour.
+I like to use a whisk for this.
+Alternatively you can sift your cocoa powder through a fine mesh strainer as you add it to the mixing bowl.

-- 1 cup gluten-free all purpose flour (I use Bob's Red Mill 1-to-1)
+- 1 cup gluten-free all purpose flour (or regular flour)

 - 1/3 cup cocoa powder

 - 1/2 tsp baking soda

 - 3/4 cup chocolate chips (white, milk, dark, mint)